Spencer (film): Plot

 Major Gregory attempts to encourage Diana to conform to the pressures of royal life by reminding her that the soldiers of the British Army die trying to protect the interests of the Crown (and by extension her interests).
 Diana responds by stating that she never asked anyone to die for her and accuses him of planting the Boleyn book in her room as a warning, which he denies.

 After imagining wounding herself with a pair of wire cutters given to her by McGrady, Diana avoids the formal Christmas Day dinner, and instead runs to her childhood home and gains access with the wire cutters.
 Memories of her happier childhood overtake her, and she dances from room to room while imagining her younger self.
 She considers taking her own life by throwing herself down a flight of stairs, but the hallucinations of Boleyn stop her.
 Instead, she rips apart her pearl necklace.

 On Boxing Day, Diana wakes up in her room to find that Maggie has been called back from London.
 The two travel to a nearby beach, where Diana talks about her mental and marital problems.
 Maggie responds by confessing that she is in love with Diana.
 After bidding Maggie farewell, Diana goes to the pheasant shoot, walks out in front of the crowd of hunters, and announces that she is taking William and Harry to London, to which Charles reluctantly agrees.
 Diana bids farewell to McGrady and Major Gregory returns the Boleyn book to the library.
 As they drive away, Diana and her children sing along to the song "All I Need Is a Miracle" by Mike and the Mechanics, passing the scarecrow which is now dressed in one of Diana's outfits.
 They drive to London, where they order KFC and eat by the River Thames.
 Diana looks across the river, uncertain of her future but no longer feeling burdened by royal responsibility.

 Production

 Development

-On 17 June 2020, it was announced that Pablo Larraín would direct Spencer, a film starring Kristen Stewart as Princess Diana.
+On 17 June 2020, it was announced that Pablo Larraín would direct Spencer, a film starring Kristen Stewart as Diana, Princess of Wales.
 On 26 June 2020, it was reported that Neon and Topic Studios had acquired the rights to distribute the film in the United States for $4 million in a bidding war that reportedly also included Searchlight Pictures, Universal Pictures and A24.
-In July 2020, STX Entertainment and DCM Film Distribution were set to distribute the film in the United Kingdom and Germany.
+In July 2020, STX Entertainment acquired rights to the film in the United Kingdom, France, Italy and the Benelux, while DCM Film Distribution was set to distribute the film in Germany and Switzerland.

 First AD Gregor Stitzl, Production Designer Guy Hendrix Dyas, Director Pablo Larraín and Cinematographer Claire Mathon on location at Hunstanton beach, Norfolk, U.K.